Science on Trial

 Routinely conflated.
 The exhibits below turn on keeping them apart.

-The institution trains the reader to read the first as the fourth.
-It isn’t.
+The institution trains the reader to recognize publication as truth.
+Is it?

 Now the exhibits.